Table of Contents

 We have already discussed the base 10 definition in which a MB has 1000000 bytes or 1000 kilobytes (106 B = 10002 B) and the 1 MB = 1048576 bytes definition which can be referred to as both, base 2 (220 B) as well as base 1024 (10242 B).
 However, there is even a third means to express the digital data capacity:

 Known as mixed definition and used in the old age of 1.44 MB 3.5“ floppy disks (1474560 bytes of storage) for example, 1 MB means 1000 * 1024 Bytes, which adds up to 1024000 bytes.
-The mixed definition has only been listed for the sake of completeness – it’s rarely ever used any more so we haven’t incorporated it into our MB to GB converter below.
+The mixed definition has only been listed for the sake of completeness – it’s rarely ever used any more so we haven’t incorporated it into our MB to GB converter tool at the top of this page.

 How many MB in a GB?

 If you entered How many MB in a GB in the search engine then you may have been redirected to us.
-If you have read the sections above about MB in GB then you are aware that when you convert MB into GB then you have to take into account the kind of data storage under consideration, soft or hard, as well as some vendor exceptions.
+If you have read the sections above on how to convert MB to GB, then you are aware that when you convert MB into GB then you have to take into account the kind of data storage under consideration, soft or hard, as well as some vendor exceptions.
 We stick with the official definitions.
 Using our MB to GB converter below, you know which is which.

-To make a MB to GB conversion enter the value in megabytes using a decimal point for fractions and hit convert.
-Our MB to GB calculator accepts either megabyte, gigabyte, mebibyte or gibibyte as input, and automatically converts the input into all other multiples of byte.
+To make a conversion from MB to GB enter the value in megabytes using a decimal point for fractions; our tool at the beginning of this article does the math automatically for you.
+This MB to GB calculator accepts either megabyte, gigabyte, mebibyte or gibibyte as input, and automatically converts the input into all other multiples of byte.

 Units of Digital Information